Enforcing Style in a Python Project

 Git has the ability to execute specific actions when certain events occur.
 The connections between the actions and the events are known as hooks.
 These hooks are configured via files in the .git/hooks folder.

 Git hooks provide the perfect mechanism for insuring that the code committed to a repository is clean and consistent.
 We’ll be setting up pre-commit hooks that will run actions immediately before each commit to the Git repository.
-A commit will only succeed if all of the associated actions are succesful.
+A commit will only succeed if all of the associated actions are successful.

 The Pre-Commit Framework